seaweediman/tp/docs/DeveloperGuide.md

    Expected: First interview from the current displayed list of interviews has its date set to 11th November 2021.<br>
    iii.
 Test case: `edit_i 0 date=12/11/2021`<br>
    Expected: No interview edited, error message and sample input shown in feedback box.<br>
    iv.
-Other correct edit interview commands: any combination of valid fields of edit as long as there is 1 or more fields to edit.<br>
-   v.
 Other incorrect edit interview commands: `edit_i`, `edit_i 1 time=twenty`or any other combination of invalid fields in any form.<br>
    Expected: No interview edited, error message corresponding to the first encountered invalid field shown in feedback box.<br>

 #### Assign An Interview

-1. Assigning a candidate to an interview in HR Manager.<br>
+1. Assigning multiple candidates to an interview in HR Manager.<br>
    i.
-Prerequisites: Current displayed lists of interviews and candidates are not empty and the first candidate has applied for the position that the first interview is for.<br>
+Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have applied for the position that the first interview is for.<br>
    ii.
-Test case: `assign c=1 i=1`<br>
+Test case: `assign c=1 2 i=1`<br>
-   Expected: First candidate is assigned to the first interview.<br>
+   Expected: First and second candidates is assigned to the first interview.<br>
    iii.
-Test case: `assign c=0 i=1`<br>
+Test case: `assign c=0 2 i=1`<br>
-   Expected: No candidates assigned to the first interview, invalid index error message shown in feedback box.<br>
+   Expected: No candidate is assigned to the first interview, invalid index error message shown in feedback box.<br>
    iv.
 Other incorrect assign commands: `assign` or any other combination of invalid index for candidates or interview<br>

-2. Assigning multiple candidates to an interview in HR Manager.<br>
-   i.
-Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have applied for the position that the second interview is for.<br>
-   ii.
-Test case: `assign c=1 2 i=2`<br>
-   Expected: First and second candidates is assigned to the second interview.<br>
-   iii.
-Test case: `assign c=0 2 i=2`<br>
-   Expected: No candidate is assigned to the second interview, invalid index error message shown in feedback box.<br>
+   Expected: No candidate assigned to any interview, error message corresponding to the first encountered invalid field shown in feedback box.<br>
-   iv.
-Other incorrect assign commands: `assign` or any other combination of invalid index for candidates or interview<br>

 #### Unassign Candidates

-1. Unassigning a candidate from an interview in HR Manager.<br>
+1. Unassigning multiple candidates from an interview in HR Manager
    i.
-Prerequisites: Current displayed lists of interviews and candidates are not empty and the first candidate has been assigned to the first interview.<br>
+Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have been assigned to the first interview.<br>
    ii.
-Test case: `unassign c=1 i=1`<br>
+Test case: `unassign c=1 2 i=1`<br>
-   Expected: First candidate is unassigned from the first interview.<br>
+   Expected: First and second candidates is unassigned from the first interview.<br>
    iii.
-Test case: `unassign c=0 i=1`<br>
+Test case: `unassign c=0 1 i=1`<br>
    Expected: No candidates unassigned from the first interview, invalid index error message shown in feedback box.<br>
    iv.
 Other incorrect unassign commands: `unassign` or any other combination of invalid index for candidates or interview.<br>

-2. Unassigning multiple candidates from an interview in HR Manager
-   i.
-Prerequisites: Current displayed lists of interviews and candidates are not empty and the first two candidates have been assigned to the second interview.<br>
-   ii.
-Test case: `unassign c=1 2 i=2`<br>
-   Expected: First and second candidates is unassigned from the second interview.<br>
-   iii.
-Test case: `unassign c=0 1 i=2`<br>
-   Expected: No candidates unassigned from the second interview, invalid index error message shown in feedback box.<br>
+   Expected: No candidates unassigned from any interview, error message corresponding to the first encountered invalid field shown in feedback box.<br>
-   iv.
-Other incorrect unassign commands: `unassign` or any other combination of invalid index for candidates or interview.<br>

 #### Find An Interview